Circle patterns with obtuse exterior intersection angles: Existence

-\end{theorem} \begin{proof} Due to Theorem \ref{T-7-8}, we only need to compute $\deg(Th_0,\Lambda,\emph{O})$.
-Because of Theorem \ref{T-1-1}, $\Lambda\cap Th_{0}^{-1}(\emph{O})$ consists of a unique point.
-From Lemma \ref{L-2-2}, it follows that the Jacobian matrix of $Th_{0}$ is diagonally dominant.
-As a result, $\emph{O}$ is a regular value $Th_{0}$, which shows that
+\end{theorem} \begin{proof} It suffices to compute $\deg(Th_0,\Lambda,\mathrm{O})$.
+By Theorem \ref{T-1-1}, $\Lambda\cap Th_{0}^{-1}(\mathrm{O})$ consists of a unique point.
+Using Lemma \ref{L-2-2}, one shows that the Jacobian matrix of $Th_{0}(\cdot)$ has positive diagonal entries and strictly diagonally dominant columns.
+As a result, the determinant of this matrix is positive and the tangent map preserves the orientation.
+Therefore,